yiyuezheng/AI_for_BusinessCourse/week4 images/Readme.md

 ## Homework

 Ideas for business applications using image recognition or style transfer.
-Use carrefour if you want.
+Use Carrefour if you want.
-Or art experiements you tried online.
+Or art experiments you tried online.